Read This First

 Prompt 1: Based on the exchange on epistemology below, do as instructed at the end of this prompt

-The central claim is this: So suppose I agree with you that, given the curator's past experience and familiarity with the curator's own fallibility, I make sure to always proportion the curator's degree of belief to the evidence.
+In plain terms: So suppose I agree with you that, given the curator's past experience and familiarity with the curator's own fallibility, I make sure to always proportion the curator's degree of belief to the evidence.

 Phil

-The other day I encountered an individual (whom we’ll call Brad ) who suggested that, based on my notion that rational belief is a degree of belief that maps to the corresponding degree of perceived evidence , I would be required to not only assess the reliability of my mental faculties in assessing a given proposition, but that I would need to also assess the reliability of my mental faculties to assess my mental faculties, and then recursively assess this assessment ad infinitum until I had no justification for any significant degree of belief in the initial proposition.
+The other day I encountered an individual (whom we’ll call Brad ) who suggested that, based on my notion that rational belief is a degree of belief that maps to the corresponding degree of perceived evidence, I would be required to not only assess the reliability of my mental faculties in assessing a given proposition, but that I would need to also assess the reliability of my mental faculties to assess my mental faculties, and then recursively assess this assessment ad infinitum until I had no justification for any significant degree of belief in the initial proposition.

 Recursive Justification